TEC-Toolkit/cfkg/README.md

 ```

 We are currently in the process of setting a derreferenceable SPARQL interface to perform queries live, which will be available at: https://query.cf.linkeddata.es/

+## Contributing

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on the process for submitting pull requests to this repository.